 Anas bin Malik reported that the Prophet ﷺ said, “I wish I could meet my brothers.”
 The Companions said, “Are we not your brothers?”
 The Prophet ﷺ said, “You are my companions, but my brothers are those who believe in me although they never saw me.”Ahmed 12169

 The man who denounced the pagan faith of his ancestors and created his own religion — could he be a heretic?
 An imposter?
-Or indeed a Prophet of Allah as he was claiming?
+Or indeed a prophet of Allah as he was claiming?
 Some heard stories of the new religion and curiosity overcame them, whilst others just felt an ease in their heart.
-Khalid, son of Sa’id Ibn Al Aas, arrived to Abu Bakr with a dream he had of Rasulallah ﷺ saving him from a fire, taking it as a sign he accepted Islam.
+Khalid, son of Sa’id Ibn Al Aas, came to Abu Bakr with a dream he had of Rasulallah ﷺ saving him from a fire; taking it as a sign, he then accepted Islam.
 Umar, with the hardest heart and the harshest tongue, was humbled by the words of Allah.
-The message transcended social, racial and class structures; it was received by those with influence and others with no social prominence — from the lowly slave Bilal, who endured brutal torture for committing to the oneness of Allah, to the Chief of Aws, Sa’ad Ibn Muadh, who with his submission brought the whole clan of Aws into the light.
+The message transcended social, racial and class structures; it was received by those with influence and others with no social prominence — from the slave Bilal, who endured brutal torture for committing to the oneness of Allah, to the Chief of Aws, Sa’ad Ibn Muadh, who with his submission brought the whole clan of Aws into the light.

 People of all spheres of life united in their defense of the Rasul ﷺ and his religion.
 As an individual, Hamzah confronted Abu Jahl for insulting his nephew; shaking with anger, he asked: “Wilt thou insult Muhammad now that I am of his religion?”
-As an Ummah, the Muslims assembled in the battlefields fisabilillah, mothers choosing martyrdom for their sons.
+As an Ummah, the Muslims assembled in the battlefields for the sake of Allah, mothers choosing martyrdom for their sons.
 Similarly, Muslims around the world, from ordinary men to famed politicians, have gathered even today in condemnation of the mockery of our Beloved ﷺ, organising protests and boycotts.